 “Wait for me here.
 I’ll be back in a few minutes.”
 Confused, he walked towards Espino and noticed that Conner also arrived in a Jeep at the China Beach gate.

-Duquel agian attempted more guidance from Espino but the buck quickly moved towards Conner as he dismounted from the Jeep.
-Espino shot over to him.
+Duquel again attempted more guidance from Espino but the buck quickly moved towards Conner as he dismounted from the Jeep.

 “Why this chink girl working at China Beach?
 I here she curses and bad-mouths American strategy in Vietnam?”
 Espino demanded.